 - A data controller determines the purposes and means of the processing of personal data.
 Such companies, including those that use application performance monitoring, must ensure that personal data is collected and used in accordance with regulations.

 - A data processor processes personal data on behalf of a data controller.
 Dynatrace, for example, processes personal data for its customers in the course of providing application performance monitoring.
 Data processors must ensure that stored personal data is protected.

 Real User Monitoring (RUM) and personal data

-The recording of personal data is acceptable under General Data Protection Regulations (GDPR) as long as the data collection is proportionate.
+The recording of personal data is acceptable under GDPR as long as the data collection is proportionate.
 A data controller must:

 - Record minimal personal data and process it safely.